21 Different Types of Mythical Horses

 There are a few variations on who his parents were, but the one that seems to be the most widely accepted is that his mother was the goddess Demeter.

-According to the tale, Demeter transformed herself into a horse in order to flee from the god Poseidon.
+According to the tale, Demeter transformed herself into a horse to flee from the god Poseidon.

-The hero, Heracles, was the one who initially received the horse, and he was the one who rode him into combat before handing him over to Adrastus.
+The hero, Heracles, initially received the horse and rode it into combat before handing it over to Adrastus.

 At Thebes, once Adrastus lost the fight, Arion rescued Adrastus from certain death by carrying him away from his pursuers.